nmaguiar/openaf-docs/docs/reference/ow_test.md

 ````
 ### ow.test.test

-__ow.test.test(aTest, aFunction) : Object__
+__ow.test.test(aTest, aFunction, aArgMap) : Object__

 ````
 Test aFunction for a test named aTest.
 If aTest is divided with "::" the first part sill be consider to be a test suite name.
 Will return whatever the function returns.
+Optionally you can provide aArgMap with a map of arguments to be used by aFunction.
+The aFunction will receive two arguments: (1) a function that will output/log any map, array or string provided;  (2) the aArgMap if provided.
 (available after ow.loadTest())
 ````
 ### ow.test.testExternally